Department Developmental Psychology

 - In the English and Dutch Bachelor Psychology, we teach topics concerning normal and deviant development, in the first years, and also in the majors Forensic Psychology and Developmental and Lifespan psychology.
 This English-program is open to international applicants with a relevant high school degree.

 The research in our department focuses on psychosocial and cognitive changes during the entire lifespan (from childhood to old age) as well as their interaction with the environment.
 Besides healthy development, research is also being conducted on developmental disorders and delinquent behavior.
 Hence, individual differences in development is central.
-Five pillars that reinforce and enrich each other (see below) represent the research lines of the department.
+Three pillars that reinforce and enrich each other (see below) represent the research lines of the department.

 - Successful Lifespan Development - Successful Aging